Travel Friendly Cameras

 • [Creative Control] Scene modes, filter modes, adds creativity while traditional aperture and shutter…

-This one has more zoom capability than the Sony, offering a whopping 15x of optically stabilized zoom to make capturing landscapes and far-away subjects easy.
+This one has more zoom capability than the Sony, offering a whopping 15x optical zoom to make capturing landscapes and distant subjects easy.

 With an excellent balance of a large sensor and ideal zoom length, it is regarded by many digital nomads as the perfect travel camera.